PRE-LICENSING TRAINING: THE FIRST STEP TO BECOMING A PROVIDER

 A PARTNER TO FAMILY CHILD CARE HOMES

-- Help to access to quality-improvement funds
+- Help with access to quality-improvement funds

 - Coaching and training